Shampra/myEtoro/README.md

 ... filter by place (clic to hide US markets...
 I use it when US is closed to see only open markets... but I must improve it)
 ![My image](img/FilterEU.png)

+# TODO
+- Better filter (keep filter in memory with LocalStorage)
+- Spreads information
+- Get consensus, earning report automatically or more simply
+- view daily change on portfolio... for this one, I don't know how (whithout spam another website which is not great, )